KorayAydemir/lit-component-library/README.md

 Folders and files in this project:
 1. `/src/components` - all components the library exposes
+2. `/src/themes/default.css` - default theme variables like colors, fonts etc.
+2. `/src/components/**/styles.css` - Styles for each component.
+Gives styling to the component.
+Also defines component spesific color variables like --button-hover-color, and preferably those variables use the variables from default theme, like `--button-hover-color: --primary-color`
-2. `/src/exports.ts` - exports components for library consumers to import from "lit-component-library"
+3. `/src/exports.ts` - exports components for library consumers to import from "lit-component-library"
-3. `/src/react-exports.ts` - exports components for library consumers who are using react to import.
+4. `/src/react-exports.ts` - exports components for library consumers who are using react to import.
 They will need to import the components from "lit-component-library/react"
-4. `/src/playground/index.html` - you can develop and test components here when you run `npm run dev`
+5. `/playground/index.html` - you can develop and test components here when you run `npm run dev`
-5. `/src/assets/to-root` - on build, contents from this folder are copied to the root of the build
-6. `/src/assets/to-root/index.css` - this is the css file for the /src/playground/index.html

 ## Setup

 Install dependencies: